WahomeKezia/Flutter_Basics_01/README.md

   </div>
 Class Activity ,
-In this exercise I will create a simple shopping cart type counter to implemenet Flutter basics
+In this exercise I will create a counter to implemenet Flutter basics